Wollar Progress Association Incorporated v Wilpinjong Coal Pty Limited & Anor

 This is the first case to test the efficacy of these requirements, which were designed to ensure the climate change impacts of mining are fully assessed, including emissions arising from the burning of product coal once sold.
 The proper assessment of downstream emissions is particularly important in this case because a substantial proportion of the coal from the Wilpinjong mine is planned to be burned at power stations within NSW.

-The Wollar Progress Association is also arguing that the approval is invalid on other grounds.
+The Wollar Progress Association also argued that the approval is invalid on other grounds.
 Firstly, that the PAC was not properly constituted in accordance with legal requirements; secondly, that the PAC did not undertake a proper assessment of the impacts on biodiversity.
 The mine will clear endangered ecological communities.

 Meg Lamb, Solicitor for EDO NSW, has carriage of this matter for Wollar Progress Association and our Principal Solicitor, Elaine Johnson, is the solicitor on record.